oka4dc/pearmonie_API/README.md

 - **Get Recommendations**:
    GET `/recommendations/`
    Query Parameters:
-   - `user_id`: The ID of the user for whom to generate recommendations.
+   - `product_id`: The ID of the product for whom to generate recommendations.
    - `top_n`: Number of recommendations to return (default is 5).

 Example: